Kansas Gun Control Laws

 The Second Amendment right to bear arms is an important, yet controversial, right.
 Many gun rights advocates praise Kansas for the many laws it has implemented in the past several years, from the 2006 Personal and Family Protection Act that permits residents to apply for concealed carry licenses to allowing school districts to decide if employees can carry concealed weapons.

 Conversely, according to some critics, Kansas gun control laws are far too lax.
+In 2015, for instance, a law was passed allowing Kansas residents to carry a concealed firearm without a permit or training.
 The Law Center to Prevent Gun Violence gave Kansas gun laws an “F” grade because, among other issues, it doesn't require: